-Our Business / Thermal Power StationsDisaster Prevention Measure of Fuel Tank
+Our Business / Thermal Power StationsDisaster Prevention Measures for Fuel Tanks

 Related Laws and Disaster Prevention Measures

-Fuel tanks installed in thermal power stations abide by the Fire Service Act, the Act on the Prevention of Disasters in Petroleum Industrial Complexes and Other Petroleum Facilities, and the High Pressure Gas Safety Act, etc. Measures for the tanks are taken based on the acts.
-With regards to power stations that fall under the Act on the Prevention of Disasters in Petroleum Industrial Complexes and Other Petroleum Facilities, depending on the scale, the following countermeasures are taken.
+Disaster prevention measures for fuel tanks installed in thermal power stations are taken for each facility in accordance with the Fire Service Act, the Act on the Prevention of Disasters in Petroleum Industrial Complexes and Other Petroleum Facilities, and the High Pressure Gas Safety Act, etc.

 - Establishment of management systems through the appointment of a disaster prevention manager and a deputy disaster prevention manager and the creation of disaster prevention regulations